 Now, your WordPress site is all ready and AMP’d up.
 You can check the accelerated mobile pages on your site using the AMP validator tool available over here or by using this Chrome extension.
 This step is not really needed but can help you debug some problems that may be present with your AMP pages.

 The whole process was simple, right?
 I know that you are nodding your head up and down with a yes.
-Now, if you found this post helpful, share it with your friends on Facebook or Twitter!
+Now, if you found this guide to setup Google AMP in WordPress helpful, share it with your friends on Facebook or Twitter!